CaptainDylan/Books_Films/README.txt

 2. Install Qlik Sense Desktop by running the downloaded .exe file

 	Important Note: In the installation walkthrough, be sure to include the Dashboard Bundle and the Visualization Bundle.
-	There should be 2 checkboxes under "Supported extension bundles".
+You will see this option after you select "Install" (NOT "Custom Installation") and accepting the license agreement.
+There will be a page with 2 checkboxes under "Supported extension bundles".
 Please check both.

 	Please note Qlik Sense Desktop requires a Windows OS.
 You can use a virtual machine if your native OS is not Windows.